- Freedom Software

 This blog post is just an introduction to an important topic - Realtor Association’s Website Strategy.
 At this point, don’t get bogged down in the details, but focus on the big picture being the viewpoints discussed above.
 In the upcoming blog posts, I’ll be going into more depth on key features for your association website and how to leverage your content more efficiently.

-Until then, feel free to reach me directly by email (email@example.com) or by posting questions below.
+Until then, feel free to reach me directly by email (email@example.com).

 Thanks for reading,